baswenneker/vagrant-pimatic-dev/README.md

 ```

 ## Usage
-Note that Vagrant syncs the `vagrant-pimatic-dev` (on the host machine) with `/vagrant` (on the guest machine) so you can use your IDE from the host machine to develop code.
+Note that Vagrant syncs the `vagrant-pimatic-dev` (on the host machine) with `/vagrant` (on the guest machine) so you can use your IDE from the host machine for development.

 To launch pimatic, execute the folowing (from the `vagrant-pimatic-dev`):